 2.1.
 No riot

-Recall that a person is only guilty under these laws if he participated in a riot.
+Recall that you are guilty under these laws if you participated in a riot.
 Further, “riot” has a specific legal definition.
-This means it is a legal defense for an accused to show that he/she was not rioting.
-Perhaps, for example, an accused was just in a crowd of onlookers as someone escaped from custody.
+This means it is a legal defense to show that you were not rioting.
+Perhaps, for example, you were just in a crowd of onlookers as someone escaped from custody.

 2.2.
 No rescue